LucasPBar/Automatidata-Project/README.md

 > 📌 Visualizations, charts, and detailed analysis can be found in the Jupyter notebooks.

+🔎 **What does this mean in practice?**
+These results indicate that the system can reliably estimate fares, which, in a real-world scenario, could:

+- Reduce fare disputes between passengers and drivers.
+- Increase customer satisfaction with clear fare predictions before the ride.
+- Support fairer public policies and dynamic pricing strategies.

 ---

 <!-- âncora explícita garantida -->